Inside a Divided Politico: Playbook Drama, ‘Woke Police’ Fears, and Union Fights

 The unionization efforts have largely been led by Politico Pro staffers, many of whom are paid less than the average Politico journalist but generate half of the publications revenue in the form of subscriptions with an annual price tag upwards of $10,000.
 Joining forces with reporters at E&E News, a smaller publication acquired by Politico late last year, Pro staffers led the charge to make a union palatable for most colleagues.

-Top editors announced in September last year they would be one big happy family under the banner of “One POLITICO,” in an announcement that was designed to quell internal unrest.
+Top editors announced in September last year they would be one big happy family under the banner of “One POLITICO,” in an announcement that was designed to quell internal unrest, according to two people familiar with the matter.

 “Going forward, we’ll group people together based on what they do—not on which business unit their team was initially created to support,” the memo to staff read.
 “So, for example, there will be Pro subscribers (we want more of them), but no more Pro reporters or editors.
 We’ll elevate our work on policy, on the states and internationally.
 We’ll look harder for different and surprising stories and ways to tell them... to stay the best on Washington and politics… and to make some mischief.”